 Therefore, if a patient expresses an interest in breast conservation with superior aesthetic outcomes, or wishes to discuss reconstruction options an Oncoplastic Breast Surgeon at Breast & Body Clinic is an important resource to be utilised.

 Recently I treated a 50-year-old woman who was diagnosed with left breast cancer through Breast Screen NSW.
 It appeared to be an early cancer under 20mm in diameter, with hormonal receptor status unknown at presentation, with no obvious local or distant metastases.
 The patient was an anxious person, otherwise fit and well, wishing to avoid radiotherapy if possible.

-After extensive discussions, she chose to go ahead with a bilateral, nipple-sparing mastectomy and an immediate single stage reconstruction using implants and acellular dermal matrices.
+After extensive discussions, she chose to go ahead with a bilateral, nipple-sparing mastectomy and an immediate single stage reconstruction using an effective breast implants in Sydney at Breast & Body Clinic and acellular dermal matrices.
 She was able to have this procedure performed under one general anaesthetic by a single Oncoplastic Surgeon team.
 She spent four days in the hospital with an uneventful recovery and was seen in rooms thereafter, making a good recovery.